RedHatInsights/insights-pup/README.md

   - url: The url from which the archive will be downloaded
   - canonical_facts: A dictionary containing canonical_facts to be passed to inventory

-Additional facts will also be included, but are configurable within the PUPP service.
+Additional facts will also be included, but are configurable within the PUP service.
 In the JSON above, `fqdn` and `insights-id` are examples of these additional facts.

-The PUPP service will respond to the upload service with a success/failure JSON or an error code if something goes wrong.
+The PUP service will respond to the upload service with a success/failure JSON or an error code if something goes wrong.

 Success example: